 Used Engine Oil Recycling

 Even though most people discard used oil at collection points, other facilities have on-site oil recycling equipment that scrubs and re-refines oil.
-These devices filter out contaminants and refinish the oil to a useable state and are a good green alternative for companies or individuals with large quantities.
+These devices filter out contaminants and refinish the oil to a usable state and are a good green alternative for companies or individuals with large quantities.

 You can usually find them at: